Selected Publications, Reference Material, and Textbooks

 Basic Energy and Environment References and Textbooks

 Renewable Energy Technologies

 Energy Futures and Distributed Generation

 Note: the tag GOOD AS TEXTBOOK has been added to some of the links below to indicate that the website author believes this reference is especially suited to a teaching context.

-State of the World 2013: Is Sustainability Still Possible?, Robert Engelman et al. (Island Press, Washington, DC: 2013), 464 pp. Worldwatch Institute's annual State of the World series is a long-standing classic that covers the full range of environmental issues and solutions.
+State of the World 2015: Confronting Hidden Threats to Sustainability, Robert Engelman et al. (Island Press, Washington, DC: 2015).
+Worldwatch Institute's annual State of the World series is a long-standing classic that covers the full range of environmental issues and solutions.